outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - identify optimal problem to solve
+    - identify optimal problem to solve & solve that instead

         - the 'find a prediction function' problem has a default sub-problem of 'isolate each variable' and 'check if this variable impacts the dependent variable'

           - this is the wrong sub-problem to solve, bc:

             - everything has some connection to everything else
+              - example:
+                - 'temperature' or 'collusion' in a particular industry like pharmaceuticals may seem unrelated to a problem like 'predict financial instrument markets', and variables like 'stock prices' might seem more relevant, but:
+                  - temperature can influence emotions, which are an important input to the stock market & other financial markets, and tropical temperatures lead to more tropical plants like coffee, and higher caffeine intake also leads to changes in emotions, and temperature also influences many commodity prices & prices influence other prices
+                  - collusion can create unequal stress distribution, where market participants who play fair arent making fair gains relative to malicious players, which has an impact on the stock market & regulatory environment, which can influence other regulatory environments, which is an input to financial markets

+            - causal variables can have different causal structures like a causal loop or causal alignments between interaction layers, but that doesnt mean the causal relationship where they cause the dependent variable is incorrect, its just incomplete
+              - example:
+                - incomplete causal loop:
+                - incomplete causal interaction layer alignment
+                  - causative variables can be causative on a different interaction layer like an abstraction level of the problem, so including them as causal variables isnt incorrect, but excluding the other alternate variable sets would be incorrect bc it gives an incomplete structure of the causal connections

             - causative variables can have alternate causes (they might cause the dependent variable, but they might also be replaceable with alternate causes that also cause the dependent variable, with/out them)

+            - causative variables may seem interchangeable with other variable sets, while a hidden dependency exists, so theyre both required in order to predict the dependent variable

           - so even if you find out that a variable is correlated with the dependent variable, & created a prediction function that seems to work at some level of accuracy for now, you still havent solved the problem bc youve applied inaccurate structures/definitions/connections rather than those based on understanding
+            - example:
+              - hiring based on biases like race/gender may seem to work well for a while, until social mobility & economic factors change, bc those may be the real determinants of success of particular groups, as certain groups had better education bc of better economic status, and the prediction function used an adjacent cause of 'bias' instead of the root causes of 'economic status' and 'education'
-            - this makes the default sub-problem a shortcut to solving the problem, but it wont always have good results bc of these inaccuracies built in to the assumptions of solving the problem that way
+            - this makes the default sub-problem of 'isolating variables & determining impact on dependent variable' a shortcut to solving the problem, but it wont always have good results, bc of these inaccuracies in handling causal structures built in to the assumptions of solving the problem that way

-          - so the right question is:
+          - so the right sub-problems to solve include:
             - 'how direct is the cause of this variable on the dependent variable'
             - 'how easy would it be to convert this variable into a causative variable' (how much work would you have to do like 'applying changes' to make the variable cause the dependent variable)

           - this is where useful interface components like filters can be applied
           - filters reduce the solution space, just like reducing the set of possible variables by 'directness of causation' is useful

         - to find the optimal problem to solve, you would need to apply the causal interface to identify the accurate structures of causation (like directness, uniqueness, inevitability of cause) to identify causal relationships, rather than proxy signals of causation like 'correlation' and 'sequence'

     - finish applying solution automation workflows to the problem of 'generate solution automation workflows'
       - example: